Easy Ways to Detect Air Leaks

 Inside your home

-First, you’ll want to inspect your windows and doors.
+First, you’ll want to check your windows and doors.
 If they rattle or you can see light coming in between the door and the frame, they’re leaking and undoubtedly wasting energy and money, as well.
 Seal them with caulk or weather-stripping to eliminate the leak.

 Next, walk around looking for cracks and gaps in the following areas: